 - Soreness in the area, sometimes extending to the face

-Dental treatments for the condition can include replacing missing teeth, moving teeth, adjusting the bite, filling gaps between teeth, and more.
+TMJ Treatments for the condition can include replacing missing teeth, moving teeth, adjusting the bite, filling gaps between teeth, and more.
 There is no one solution that is right for all cases.
 Sometimes a plastic mouthpiece is used to prevent clenching or grinding that is contributing to the problem.
 If TMJ is left untreated and reaches extremes, surgery may be required to repair the badly damaged joint.